-Part-2, consists of 12 chapters to exclusively cover the airworthiness procedures for Ab-initio development, License production, Bought-Out and Continuing/Continued airworthiness and Flight Testing of Air System/Airborne Stores.
+Part-2, consists of 12 chapters to exclusively cover the airworthiness procedures for Ab-initio development, License production, Bought-Out, Bought-out envisaging manufacture in India, Continuing/Continued airworthiness and Flight Testing of Air System/Airborne Stores.
 Chapters on procedures for Exports, Research and Civil certified military Air System have also been addressed here.
 Further, procedures for Air Systems such as UAS and Air Launched Missiles have also been added through exclusive chapters.
 The procedures pertinent to indigenous substitution and organisation approvals for design, production and maintenance have also been explicitly addressed in individual chapters.

-In short, the activities related to design, development, manufacture and procurement of Air System/Airborne Store for the Indian military, shall follow the procedures as outlined in the applicable chapters of this DDPMAS Version 1.0 document.
+In short, the activities related to design, development, manufacture and procurement of Air System/Airborne Store for the Indian military, shall follow the procedures as outlined in the applicable chapters of this DDPMAS Version 2.0 document.